Consumer Medicine Information

 Do not let yourself run out of medicine over the weekend or on holidays.

-Stopping GAPENTIN suddenly may cause unwanted effects or make your condition worse.
-Your doctor will slowly reduce your dose before you can stop taking it completely.
+Stopping GAPENTIN suddenly may worsen your condition or increase your chance of experiencing withdrawal symptoms, such as sleeplessness, headache, nausea (feeling sick), anxiety, excessive sweating or diarrhoea (runny stools).
+If appropriate your doctor will slowly reduce your dose before you can stop taking it completely.

 If you take too much (overdose)

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think that you or anyone else may have taken too much GAPENTIN.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.